 Diabetic socks can help to reduce the risk of infections or foot and leg blisters for some people.
 They can also help to keep the feet warm in winter and cool in summer, helping feet to keep dry and aired to further minimise the risk of infection.
 The Well Heeled™ ‘ShapedUp® design diabetic sock could help to achieve all of this and more.

 Unfortunately, there are no official guidelines on when the term ‘diabetic’ may be used in conjunction with a sock design.
 That’s why Well Heeled Ltd has been working in conjunction with the Royal College of Podiatry, registered podiatrists and real product users, those that actually understand, work with and live with diabetes, and ShapedUp® design diabetic sock has been developed with the end-user, the customer, in mind first and foremost.

-Why do people wear diabetic or comfort socks?
+Why do people wear socks made for diabetics?